wowkazmir/Developing-Data-Products/README.md

 Developing Data Products Course Project
 ==================================

-This repo contains the files and documents for a simple shiny app developed for the Developing Data Products course in the Data Science Specialization.
+This repo contains the files and documents for a shiny app developed for the Developing Data Products course in the Data Science Specialization.

-The repo contains the following files:

-1. ui.R
-2. server.R
+## Shiny Application

+You can access my app here:

+## Reproducible Pitch Presentation

+You can view my presentation here: